+The SBMP is the document which sets out how bushfire risk is managed in the ACT.
 The SBMP is reviewed every five years in consultation with the community and key stakeholders, bringing together experience, views and knowledge to inform the Plan.

 Maps have been developed to help describe and prioritise bushfire management in the ACT and are referred to in the SBMP.
 These maps are all designed to be viewed online and are available at the ACTMAPi website by clicking on the links below.